 Superman being the battery was a fastball down the middle of the plate, no doubt that it was coming.
 The build of the issue; from the “private S.O.S.” to the focusing on Bruce being the key to stopping Barbatos, as well as them thinking that he was the battery was too blatant of misdirections.

-Perhaps I’ve been reading comics for too long, and I’m just used to those kind of attempts to have a huge shock like what Snyder tried for, but that feels extremely egotistical of myself to say– so we’re going to go with it just not being executed well enough.
-Sorry Snyder.
+Perhaps I’ve been reading comics for too long, and I’m just used to those kind of attempts to have a huge shock like what Scott tried for, but that feels extremely egotistical of myself to say– so we’re going to go with it just not being executed well enough.
+Sorry Scott.

 Another thing that felt off was Kendra appeared to be the only character with a real sense of urgency.
 I suppose there was a level of awkwardness between everyone.
 The butting of heads between Hal and Aquaman.
 Barry mumbling about how Iris and the others needed his help but he’d help Superman first.
 The only thing that felt genuine was the tension between Nightwing and Damian.

-It’s unfortunate, because I’ve felt that leading up to this issue that the event has been one of the best in a very long time, but after finishing the latest I’m left feeling disappointed.
-Overall the issue’s slow build to a disappointing end felt lack luster and– heh, wrong.
-I hate this feeling of “meh” that I now have.
-It hurts my soul.
+It’s unfortunate, because I’ve felt that leading up to this issue that the event has been one of the best in a very long time, but after finishing the latest, I’m left feeling disappointed.

 You can pick up this issue at your local comic shop, and DARK NIGHTS: METAL #4 will be hitting those same shelves on Wednesday, December 20th,